miguelalb/resume-portal-fastapi/README.md

 - [x] Choose from our professional, elegant, creative, or modern resume templates :sparkles:

-- [x] Get a personalize shareable link and showcase your hard-earned skills :smirk: and experience to potencial employers and clients :sparkles:
+- [x] Get a personalize shareable link to showcase your hard-earned skills and experience :smirk: to potencial employers and clients :sparkles:

 ## Backend Requirements